ATM 2017 Theme Descriptions

 Integrated airport/airside operations

-This theme includes models and analyses of airport surface operations, and the coordination of airport and airspace management decisions.
-Goals can include the mitigation of surface and airspace congestion and resulting delays and environmental impacts.
-Topics include airport performance assessment and dynamic scheduling of airport and airspace resources.
-Models that include the use of CDM are welcome.
-This topic also includes the emergence of Digital/Remote Towers and accompa- nying technologies such as computer vision (as primary surveillance), augmented reality, intelligent & interactive digital dashboards.
+This theme includes models and analysis of airport surface operations and the coordination of local airport management decisions with the surrounding airspace decisions.
+Goals can include mitigating delays on scheduled airport operations, airspace delays and congestion and negative environmental impact.
+Topics include airport performance assessment and dynamic scheduling of airport and airspace resources, models that include the use of CDM are welcome.

-This theme includes economic incentives to change the behaviour of air transport actors, finance of air traffic services and modernization initiatives, investment analysis of ATM improvements, airport access control policy, equipage issues, adaptation to climate change, appropriate roles of government, air navigation service providers (ANSPs), and industry, and trade-offs between competing policy goals.
+This theme includes finance of air traffic services and modernization initiatives, investment analysis of ATM improvements, airport access control policy, equipage issues, adaptation to climate change, appropriate roles of government, air navigation service providers (ANSPs), and industry, and trade-offs between competing policy goals.

 ATM performance measurement and management

-Topics of interest include prediction, measurement, control and optimization of one or more dimensions of air transporta- tion system performance including cost effectiveness, flight efficiency, capacity, productivity, punctuality, and predictability.
-Empirical and analytical (e.g., model-based) studies for individual programs and the system as a whole, both within and across ANSPs, are welcome.
-The interdependencies that may emerge between different key performance indicators or key performance areas are equally of interest.
+Topics of interest include prediction, measurement, control and optimization of one or more dimensions of air transportation system performance including cost efficiency, flight efficiency, capacity, productivity, punctuality, and predictability.
+Empirical and analytical (e.g. model-based) studies for individual programs and the system as a whole, both within and across ANSPs, are welcome.
 Note that research on human performance should be submitted under the human factors theme.

 Safety, resilience and security

-Safety and resilience topics of interest include the application of models and methods to assess system and human response to unexpected operating conditions in the socio-technical ATM system; propose assessment and measurement of safety performance and resilience; compare current and future approaches for risk mitigation; and to validate contributions from future technology and automation to safety management.
+Safety and resilience topics of interest include the application of models and methods to assess system and human response to unexpected operating conditions in the socio-technical ATM system, to compare current and future approaches for risk mitigation and to validate contributions from future technology and automation to safety management.
 Safety and security management have commonalities but often require different approaches due to the nature of the risk/threat.
-Security topics of interest include cybersecurity, the physical protection of airports and other critical ATM infrastructure, and unwanted UAS detection/mitigation.
+Security topics of interest include cybersecurity, the protection of airports and other critical ATM infrastructure with physical vulnerabilities, and unwanted UAS activity.

 Environment and energy efficiency

-Of particular interest in this theme are the assessment of aviation’s environmental impacts and energy efficiency, approaches to reduce aviation’s environmental impact and improve energy efficiency via ATM and improved operational procedures, analyses of impacts of new aircraft and other technologies on the environmental performance of aviation; and results from related demonstrations.
+Of particular interest are: assessment and measurement of aviation’s environmental impacts and energy efficiency as well as interdependencies among these and other parameters; approaches to improve ATM and operational procedures from an environmental and energy efficiency perspective; analyses of impacts of new aircraft and other new technologies on the environmental performance of ATM and operational procedures; and results from ATM and operational procedure demonstrations.